Yazid04/FilmFlix/README.md

   ## Installation :
-  1. Clone the repository to your local machine using the following command:
+  1.Clone the repository to your local machine using the following command:
   ```
   git clone https://github.com/Yazid04/FilmFlix.git
   ```